powsybl/powsybl-benchmark/README.md

 This table reports the average time execution for all network and parameters sets using a MacBook Pro 2021, processor M1 Pro, 16 Go.
-Execution is done on a single core, there is no code parallelisation.
+Execution is done on a single core, there is no code parallelization.

 | Network      | Basic parameters | Standard parameters |
 | ------------ | ---------------- | ------------------- |